fastoch/Nest-Full-Course/TUTO.md

 import { Controller, Get, Post, Delete, Patch, Param, Body, Query, ParseIntPipe } from '@nestjs/common';
 ```

-Then, we need to insert the pipe as middleware into a route handler.
+Then, we need to insert the pipe as **middleware** into a route handler.
-We will use the `ParseIntPipe` in the methods that needed the unary plus operator.
+We will use the `ParseIntPipe` in the methods that needed the unary plus operator for the `id` parameter.
+`ParseIntPipe` transforms the data into a number, so we won't need the unary plus operator anymore.

 Here's an example applied to our `remove()` method:
 ```ts